Learn To Dive

 Getting into diving with a club

 There are lots of diving clubs across England and they are always happy to help with any enquiries.
 If you or a your child are interested in getting into diving then go to our Find Clubs page here.
 You will find a range of ways to get in contact with clubs.

 If you fancy a new challenge why not give diving a go?
 You don’t have to start on the 10m board, there are 1m and 5m options to start you off.

 Diving isn’t just for the young or the elite, it can be done by many different people of varied strength and ability.
-The ASA have sessions for beginners and people who have never dived before.
+Diving clubs often have sessions for beginners and people who have never dived before.

 Don’t worry, you won’t be expected to dive off the 10m board on your first session, lessons will start on poolside and progress on to the boards as you your confidence levels rise.

 Diving is great for improving flexibility, core strength and posture and is an excellent sport to give a go if you fancy a new challenge.
 So if you want a bit more excitement in the pool then give diving a try.